 Welcome to my blog!

-My name is Norman and I am 36 years old.
+My name is Norman and I am 37 years old.
 Aside from traveling all around the world, I work as a product manager for a stock market company in Munich (full-time).
-I am also an opera critic and a published author.
+I also review opera productions and am a published author.
 In what feels like another life, I tried to study chemistry and ended up with comparative linguistics.
 Somewhere in between those two, I squeezed in Japan science, god alone knows what for.

 Whenever I am on the road my focus lies on luxury travel and cultural highlights.
 So find me at the 6-star hotel, the opera or a museum.
 Cooking is another big hobby of mine, so I try to eat away as many Michelin stars as possible – but I don’t shy away from good street food either or local cuisine.
 Finding the perfect mix is what makes any experience great.